protocubo/vijka/README.md

  - A self-contained network viewer and editor

 Other than this, most of the code will be unit tested and documented soon.

+Creating a generic traffic simulator was never a goal for _Vijka_, but it may end up being its natural evolution.